gorn/rspreadsheet/README.md

 or add <code>gem 'rspreadsheet'</code> to your Gemfile and execute  <code>bundle</code>.

-If you get this error
+If you get this error concering libxml, like

+    checking for libxml/xmlversion.h in /opt/include/libxml2,/opt/local/include/libxml2,/usr/local/include/libxml2,/usr/include/libxml2... no
+    *** extconf.rb failed ***
+or

     mkmf.rb can't find header files for ruby at /usr/lib/ruby/include/ruby.h

 then you might not have installed libxml for ruby.
 I.e. in debian something like <code>sudo aptitude install ruby-libxml</code> or using equivalent command in other package managers.

 ## Contibutions, ideas and wishes welcomed